CAS: Marine Science

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in marine science.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Marine Science at the College of Arts and Sciences (CAS).
 Students will work with their CGS academic advisors and the marine science department to plan their own pathway to a marine science degree.

 CGS SS 103